emilianvrd/Maneuvers/Skill Feats.md

 Survival\
 Constant\
 You are an experienced tracker.
 You gain a +1 circumstance bonus to tracking and you can track at full speed without penalty.

+### Expert
+Constant\
+Choose one Skill.
+You gain a +4 circumstance bonus to that Skill.

 ### Identify
 Divination, Spell\